umarhamza/sport-quotes/README.md

 - I could have changed the scrollbar to show up permanently when the list expands over 900px instead of showing the scrollbar on hover.
 However, I couldn’t find the option to disable auto-hide on the scrollbar.

+- I could have made the web app 100% viewport height.
+This would have added a little more complexity in terms of making it responsive on all devices.

 ## Disclaimer:
 - This is a test project I built to showcase my knowledge.